Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Analysis/Statistical query (group and sort)/README.md

 # Statistical query (group and sort)

 This sample demonstrates how to query a feature table to get statistics for one or more specified fields.
-The sample queries a service feature table of US states to get the selected statistics.
+The sample queries a service feature table of U.S. county diabetes data to get the selected statistics.
 The results can be grouped and sorted using one or more fields in the table.

 ## How to use the sample

 - Select a combination of fields and statistic types to include in the query.
-- Choose one or more fields to group the results on.
-Grouping by SUB_REGION, for example, will show results grouped (summarized) for each region ('Pacific', 'Mountain', etc).
+- Choose one or more fields by which to group the results.
+For example, selecting "State" will calculate the results by state.
 - (Optional) Choose one or more fields to order results by.
 Only those fields selected for grouping are valid choices for ordering results.
 - Execute the query.
 Results will be displayed in a hierarchical view that is grouped and sorted according to the chosen fields.